 A: The oral fluid specimen should be sent using the same mode of transportation - Quest Diagnostics or overnight courier - that you currently utilize.
-If you are new to oral fluid testing, your account representative will assist in determining the optimum mode of transportation.
+If you are new to oral fluid testing, your Account Management representative will assist in determining the optimum mode of transportation.

-Q: Will the laboratory that processes my tests change?
+Q: Which laboratory processes oral fluid drug tests?

-A: No. Our Lenexa, Kansas laboratory will continue to perform oral fluid drug tests.
+A: Our Lenexa, Kansas laboratory performs oral fluid drug tests.